LGBTQ rights in Sri Lanka: Government

-Both the socialist government of Rajapaska and the conservative government of Sirisena have stated that "discrimination against LGBT people was unconstitutional and that the application of sections 365 and 365A in a manner that was discriminatory against LGBT persons was unconstitutional".
+Both the governments of presidents Mahinda Rajapaksa and Maithripala Sirisena have stated that "discrimination against LGBT people was unconstitutional and that the application of sections 365 and 365A in a manner that was discriminatory against LGBT persons was unconstitutional".

 In November 2017, Deputy Solicitor General Nerin Pulle stated that the government would move to decriminalize same-sex sexual activity.
 The country's constitution does not provide the Supreme Court the powers to completely expel a law from the books.
 An attempt by the government to include its repeal into the human rights action plan was prevented by opposition from the United People's Freedom Alliance.

 1841 Vagrants Ordinance

 This act criminalizes soliciting and acts of indecency in public places.
-Section 7 is being used against sex workers and sexual minorities.
+Section 7 is used against sex workers and sexual minorities.
 A maximum term of six months and a fine of 100 rupees is imposed as punishment.

-2023 repeal of Article 365
+Proposed repeal of Article 365

-Premnath C. Dolawatte of the ruling nationalist Sri Lanka Podujana Peramuna political party submitted a Private Member Bill to Parliament on the 23rd August 2022 aiming to repeal the colonial-era law banning homosexual sex.

-The current President of Sri Lanka Ranil Wickremesinghe said "we are for it" and his government would not oppose the private members bill, but that "you have to get the support of individual members [for the bill to pass in parliament].
+Premnath C. Dolawaththa of the nationalist Sri Lanka Podujana Peramuna submitted a Private Member Bill to Parliament on 23 August 2022 aiming to repeal the colonial-era law banning same-sex sexual activity.
+President Ranil Wickremesinghe stated "we are for it" and that his government would not oppose the private members bill, but stated that "[Dolawaththa would] have to get the support of individual members [for the bill to pass in parliament].
 It’s a matter of their private conscience."

-It was reported by media that the law is likely to be repealed in 2023 due to the cause gaining widespread consensus among said individual members of parliament.
+In May 2023, the Supreme Court greenlit the bill.